AN ANTITRUST PRIMER

 The Antitrust Division provides informal training to federal and state agencies to enhance their ability to detect and report suspicious antitrust conduct and often answers other law enforcement officials' inquiries about possible violations.
 It is important that all major federal investigative agencies be able to recognize evidence of antitrust violations.

-The Antitrust Division maintains offices in Washington, DC, and seven other cities located throughout the country to investigate and prosecute criminal violations of the antitrust laws.
+The Antitrust Division maintains offices in Washington, DC, and three other cities located throughout the country to investigate and prosecute criminal violations of the antitrust laws.
 Feel free to call upon the following offices with any questions or information you may have.
 The Antitrust Division also maintains a website at http://www.usdoj.gov/atr.

 1. This Primer provides only internal Department of Justice guidance.
 It is not intended to, does not, and may not be relied upon to create any rights, substantive or procedural, enforceable at law by any party in any matter civil or criminal.
 No limitations are hereby placed on otherwise lawful investigative and litigation prerogatives of the Department of Justice.